 Recent advancement in Deep Neural Networks (DNN) has drawn focus on the application of such in different source code understanding and generation tasks, including bug detection~\cite{chakraborty2021deep, ding2022towards}, code comprehension~\cite{ahmad2020transformer}, code search~\cite{cambronero2019deep}, code generation~\cite{codet5}, code translation~\cite{lachaux2020unsupervised, ahmad2022summarize}, program repair~\cite{tufano2019learning, sequencer}, etc. The vast plethora of DNN models in SE tasks ranges from general-purpose models~\cite{ahmad2021unified} inspired by Natural Language Processing to custom-built models for source code modeling~\cite{guo2020graphcodebert, dinella2020hoppity, yin2019learning}.
-These models, however, require a large quantity of labeled data to optimize the millions of parameters inside those models.
+These models, however, require a large quantity of labeled data to optimize millions of parameters.
 To overcome this problem, researchers have proposed to {\em pre-train} models with a large quantity of unlabelled data and subsequently re-use such a pre-trained model across different tasks~\cite{devlin2018bert, radford2018improving}.
-There are a wide variety of pre-trained models for source code proposed over the years~\cite{feng2020codebert, ahmad2021unified, codet5, codex}, some of which contain hundreds of billions of parameters~\cite{codex}, colloquially known as large language models or LLMs.
-The stupendous number of parameters in the LLMs shows excellent promise in autonomously learning the programming language properties.
-In addition, they have shown to learn deductive reasoning inherent in human written language (both programming and natural)~\cite{wei2022chain, manning2022human, zelikman2022star, rytting2021leveraging}.
-As such, these LLMs are leveraged in many industrial applications for developer assistance tools such as GitHub Copilot~\cite{copilot}, Amazon CodeWhisperer~\cite{amazon_codewhisperer}, Intellicode Compose~\cite{intellicode_codmpose_software, intellicode}, etc. In this work, we show an in-depth investigation of harnessing the power of these LLMs for automated code editing.
+There are a wide variety of pre-trained models for source code proposed over the years~\cite{feng2020codebert, ahmad2021unified, codet5, codex}, some containing hundreds of billions of parameters~\cite{codex}, colloquially known as large language models or LLMs.
+LLMs show excellent promise in autonomously learning programming language properties and additionally, have shown the ability to learn deductive reasoning inherent in programming and natural languages~\cite{wei2022chain, manning2022human, zelikman2022star, rytting2021leveraging}.
+As such, these LLMs are leveraged in many industrial developer assistance tools such as GitHub Copilot~\cite{copilot}, Amazon CodeWhisperer~\cite{amazon_codewhisperer}, Intellicode Compose~\cite{intellicode_codmpose_software, intellicode}, etc. In this work, we show an in-depth investigation of harnessing the power of these LLMs for automated code editing.